Hyperspace, ghosts, and colourful cubes — Jon Crabb on the work of Charles Howard Hinton and the cultural history of higher dimensions.

 Mathematicians have definitely lost their flair.
 The notion of duelling with violinist mathematicians may seem absurd, but there was a growing unease about the apparently arbitrary nature of “reality” in light of new scientific discoveries.
 The discoverers appeared renegades.
 As the nineteenth century progressed, the world was robbed of more and more divine power and started looking worryingly like a ship adrift without its captain.
 Science at the frontiers threatened certain strongly-held assumptions about the universe.
 The puzzle of non-Euclidian geometry was even enough of a contemporary issue to appear in Dostoevsky’s Brothers Karamazov when Ivan discusses the ineffability of God:

 Well Ivan, to quote Hinton, “it is indeed strange, the manner in which we must begin to think about the higher world”.
-His solution was a series of coloured cubes that when mentally assembled in sequence could be used to visualise a hypercube in the fourth dimension of hyperspace.
+Hinton’s solution was a series of coloured cubes that, when mentally assembled in sequence, could be used to visualise a hypercube in the fourth dimension of hyperspace.
 He provides illustrations and gives instructions on how to make these cubes and uses the word “tesseract” to describe the four-dimensional object.

 Hinton also promises that when the visualisation is achieved, his cubes can unlock hidden potential.
 “When the faculty is acquired — or rather when it is brought into consciousness for it exists in everyone in imperfect form — a new horizon opens.
 The mind acquires a development of power”.
 It is clear from Hinton’s writing that he saw the fourth dimension as both physically and psychically real, and that it could explain such phenomena as ghosts, ESP, and synchronicities.
 In an indication of the spatial and mystical significance he afforded it, Hinton suggested that the soul was “a four-dimensional organism, which expresses its higher physical being in the symmetry of the body, and gives the aims and motives of human existence”.
 Letters submitted to mathematical journals of the time indicate more than one person achieved a disastrous success and found the process of visualising the fourth dimension profoundly disturbing or dangerously addictive.
 It was rumoured that some particularly ardent adherents of the cubes had even gone mad.